szymon6927/szymonmiks.pl/blog/content/page/02-books/index.md

 If you are interested in non-IT books you can check out my [goodreads.com profile](https://www.goodreads.com/user/show/103430015-szymon-miks)

-And here is how it looks like currently (there are no e-books that are on my Kindle of course :smile: )
+And here is what it looks like currently (there are no e-books that are on my Kindle of course :smile: )

 ![Books on my bookshelf](img/IMG-1793.jpg)